llafuente/language/readme.markdown

 What are you going to find here...
 Plee language documentation and compiler implementation notes.

-## Compiler (breaf intro)
+## Breaf introduction

-Things that the compiler *must do*.
+Things that the compiler *will do* for you.

-* Testing and continuous integration (CI) and code coverage at compile time.
+* Testing - continuous integration (CI) and code coverage at compile time.

 * Documentation.
-Basic and extendable.
-Fill the gaps with information from compiler.
+Plee has type inference so we need a way to export that information, we build a basic documentation.

 * Export module interface in a clean file.
+Something like header file in c.

 * Benchmarks.
-Once again, basic and extendable.

-* Code expansion, beautifier.
-Most of the shorthands in plee require compiler to generate code, better the user to see full code.
+* Code expansion and beautifier.
+Plee is full of shortcuts that generate code, code expansion display the full code that will be executed.

+* Powerfull type introspection.

 Things that you should now before the *shocking news*.

 * No classes hierarchy. plee propose modules as replacement.
 Also, do not expect `this` as reserved word...

-* Function scope rather than block scope.
+* Auto variable scope.
+Switch beetwen Function scope and block scope.

 * Robust memory management, focus on no leaks a proper error display for easy debugging.

-* Braces are mandatory everywhere but you can avoid using parenthesis :)
+* Curly braces are mandatory *everywhere* but you can avoid using parenthesis :)

 * *pass-by-reference* everything to improve performance.
 You can clone everything easily.